 Vertebral compression fractures are common in older people with osteoporosis, which weakens the bones.
 If you’re affected by painful vertebral compression fractures, the experienced team at AABP Integrative Pain Care in New York can help.
 They offer specialized treatments like vertebroplasty and kyphoplasty to strengthen your spine and resolve your pain.
-To see if you’re a good candidate for vertebral compression fracture treatment, call the AABP Integrative Pain Care office in the Bensonhurst neighborhood of Brooklyn, Midtown East, New York City, or in White Plains or Great Neck, New York, or book an appointment online today.
+To see if you’re a good candidate for vertebral compression fracture treatment, call the AABP Integrative Pain Care office in the Bensonhurst neighborhood of Brooklyn, or in White Plains, New York, or book an appointment online today.

 Vertebral compression fractures are a particular kind of spinal injury.
 Vertebrae are the bones that form your spinal column.
 If they suffer a trauma like a fall from a height where you land on your feet, the vertebrae can fracture from the force of the impact.
 However, the most common cause of vertebral compression fractures is osteoporosis.

 Osteoporosis is a disease that in most cases develops in later life, typically in women after menopause.
 It’s due to a weakening of the bones throughout your body as they lose density.
 A lack of calcium in the diet and the effects of lower levels of the female sex hormone estrogen are the most common causes.

 The result is that your bones fracture under far less strain than healthy bones.
 In your spine, the front of the vertebra gives way, but the back usually stays as it was.
 This means the bone becomes wedge-shaped.

 People with advanced osteoporosis often develop a series of vertebral compression fractures in their upper back that causes abnormal spinal curvature known as a dowager’s hump.